GraysonCAdams/amazon-ynab-sync/README.md

 - Due to YNAB limitations, pending transactions are not supported.
 You must enter them as scheduled transactions before they can be considered.

-- After initial start-up, this matches only when new order emails are received, _that_ is the trigger.

 ## How do I check old orders?

 If you have a bunch that you would like imported, you may increase the historical email search count (see Environemnt Variables), which will scan old emails up to a configured amount, and match those _first_ before moving onto watching for new emails. **When turned on, it will load these emails into the cache on every start-up, so be aware of that.**